michael2012z/BitBible/markdown/KJV/files/1Chr.md

 25. And the sons of Elkanah; Amasai, and Ahimoth.

-26. As for Elkanah: the sons of Elkanah; Zophai his son, and Nahath his son,Zophai: or, Zuph
+26. As for Elkanah: the sons of Elkanah; Zophai his son, and Nahath his son,

 27. Eliab his son, Jeroham his son, Elkanah his son.

-28. And the sons of Samuel; the firstborn Vashni, and Abiah.Vashni: called also Joel
+28. And the sons of Samuel; the firstborn Vashni, and Abiah.

 29. The sons of Merari; Mahli, Libni his son, Shimei his son, Uzza his son,